zagortenay333/cronomix/README.md

 * Autoupdating when the todo.txt file changes.
 * Deleting all completed tasks and optionally storing them into a done.txt file.
 * Switching between different views via keyboard shortcuts.
+* Browse your todo time tracker data in a fullscreen view.

 ---